Adelaide migratory birds header large

 How do migratory birds navigate?

-Research suggests that birds may use a grid created by the earth’s magnetic field to help them navigate their way around the globe – similar to Google Maps.
+Research suggests that birds appear to be able to "see" the earth's magnetic field lines to help them navigate their way around the globe.

 Other possibilities are that they’re guided by smells and landmarks, including the stars.
 However they do it, it’s pretty clever!

-Migratory birds follow the same flight paths – flyways – every year.
+Migratory birds usually follow the same flight paths – flyways – every year.

 What flight path do these shorebirds follow?